The Sustainable Energy Authority of Ireland (SEAI) is hosting the annual SEAI Energy Show in the RDS Main Hall on 27 and 28 March 2019.

 I met up with some exhibitors.
 Symphony Energy, based in Blessington, Co Wicklow has launched a new product called Symphony Cloud which integrates existing building management systems with other mechanical and electrical equipment to provide a single operating platform using bespoke coding and standard web software.
 There is also a smartphone app tailored to each building.
 This provides the maintenance team with good visibility into the operation of their buildings and the ability to quickly intervene where necessary.
 The system provides data for preventive and predictive maintenance and asset life-cycle tracking.
 I spoke to Tom Ascough, Director of Symphony.

 Local Power Ltd is based in Dunshaughlin, Co Meath and supplies solar panels to the agriculture industry.
 Local Power is a partner of Solarwatt, a German manufacturer of solar energy solutions.
-The solar panels are glass-glass, that is, they are protected by a glass layer on both sides.
+The solar panels are glass-glass, that is, they are protected by a glass layer on both sides, and there are providers like Portable Solar that help setting up all these.
 The company claims that, as glass does not age, it is long-lasting and can withstand heavy weather, aggressive gases, acid rain and salt mist.
 The panels are also water- and air-tight.
 This design gives them a longer service life and higher power output than conventional panels.
 Local Power also install smart building technologies that help property owners take control to reduce energy usage and maintenance cost.
 I spoke to Pat Smith, Director of Local Power Ltd.